chrisui/atlas/README.md

 Additional features?

-- Awesome search capabilities
-- Pull in contributors to each documentation file
 - First-class Github support
   - Link to "contribute"/"edit"
+  - Pull in contributors to each documentation file
 - First-class npm support
   - Link to issues
   - Pull dependants and dependencies